1iveowl/Simple-Http-Listener-PCL/README.md

 }
 ```

-Now you have build a simple HttpServer that tells the time.
+These steps are all you have to do to build a simple HttpServer that tells the time.

 ### Listen To Other Http Requests/Responses
 You can also listen to UDP and UDP Multicast.